mjtsai1974/DevBlog/_posts/2020-10-10-rl-pomdp-part3.md

 ><font color="OrangeRed">Memory(POMDP) v.s. memoryless(DMP)</font>
 >POMDP lacks important state information and must be compensated by memory.
 >
-><font color="OrangeRed">Extraneous information</font> in observation needs to learn to avoid/try, where such information should be maintained by a <font color="OrangeRed">memory-based model</font> of the world in order to predict what will happen accurately!!
+>The agent needs to learn <font color="OrangeRed">extraneous information</font> in observation to avoid/try, where such information should be maintained by a <font color="OrangeRed">memory-based model</font> of the world in order to predict what will happen accurately!!
 >
 >If the agent has the complete full states, then it can choose optimal actions without memory.
 >